-The possession, sale, use or distribution of any type of controlled substance, illicit or "bootleg drug" is considered a serious violation of the university's code of student conduct.
-The university will provide no sanctuary for those who violate state and federal drug laws.
-Additionally, the possession, sale, use or distribution of any drug-related paraphernalia is considered a direct violation.
+The possession, sale, use or distribution of any type of controlled substance, illicit or "bootleg drug" is considered a serious violation of the university's disciplinary rules.
+Addition-ally, the possession, sale, use or distribution of any drugrelated paraphernalia is considered a violation.
 The prohibition against controlled substances does not apply to those medications prescribed for the user by a physician when used according to directions.